jared-neumann/PhonoLex/README.rst

 Use-Case
 --------

 The package was initially developed to aid speech-language pathologists in developing phonologically defined word lists for certain therapies.
-An actual example is given in the
+An actual example is given in the Examples section.

 Data
 ====